AdobeDocs/photoshop-api-docs/README.md

 - Create a JPEG, TIFF or PNG rendition of various sizes
 - Request thumbnail previews of all renderable layers
 - Convert between any of the supported filetypes (PSD, JPEG, TIFF, PNG)

+### Compatibility with Photoshop versions

+1. The API’s will open any PSD created with Photoshop 1.0 through the current release and this will always be true.
+2. When saving as PSD, the API’s will create PSD’s compatible with the current shipping Photoshop.
+3. In regards to “maximize compatibility” referenced in [https://helpx.adobe.com/photoshop/using/file-formats.html#maximize_compatibility_for_psd_and_psb_files](https://helpx.adobe.com/photoshop/using/file-formats.html#maximize_compatibility_for_psd_and_psb_files)  the API's default to “yes”

 # How to use the APIs